News

 Royal Caribbean Group described the new products as a way to combine everyday spending and cruise purchases into a single points-earning and redemption structure that can be used across Royal Caribbean, Celebrity Cruises, and Silversea.

-Jason Liberty, chairman and CEO of Royal Caribbean Group, said the cards are intended to “strengthen recognition and rewards for loyal guests” across the company’s brands, adding that the goal is to connect how guests vacation with Royal Caribbean, Celebrity, and Silversea so earning and redeeming rewards becomes more seamless.
+Jason Liberty, chairman and CEO of Royal Caribbean Group, said the cards are intended to "strengthen recognition and rewards for loyal guests" across the company's brands.
+The goal, he added, is to connect how guests vacation with Royal Caribbean, Celebrity, and Silversea so earning and redeeming rewards becomes easier.

-Lora Monfared, head of consumer card products at Bank of America, said the expanded partnership is meant to give travelers a choice between a no-annual-fee option and a higher-rewards option, allowing customers to pick the structure that best matches their spending patterns and travel plans.
+Lora Monfared, head of consumer card products at Bank of America, said the expanded partnership gives travelers a choice between a no-annual-fee option and a higher-rewards option, letting customers pick the structure that best matches their spending patterns and travel plans.

 Key differences between Royal ONE and Royal ONE Plus

-• Royal ONE Plus Visa Signature: The $99 annual-fee card earns 4x points on purchases with Royal Caribbean, Celebrity, and Silversea, and adds 2x points on categories including airfare, hotels, and dining (along with grocery, gas, and electric vehicle charging, plus other eligible categories described in program details).
+• Royal ONE Plus Visa Signature: The $99 annual-fee card earns 4x points on purchases with Royal Caribbean, Celebrity, and Silversea, and adds 2x points on categories including airfare, hotels, and dining, along with grocery, gas, and electric vehicle charging, plus other eligible categories described in program details.
 Additional benefits cited by the companies include priority suite boarding for Royal Caribbean, Celebrity, and Silversea, priority luggage handling for Royal Caribbean and Celebrity Cruises, a $200 anniversary reward after qualifying spend, and up to a $120 TSA PreCheck or Global Entry credit every four years.
+The welcome offer is 70,000 points after spending $3,000 during the first 90 days from account opening.

 Shared features across both Visa Signature products

 Royal Caribbean Group said both cards include Visa Signature travel protections and no foreign transaction fees.
-The company also highlighted that boarding-related perks are part of the program, with benefits varying by cruise brand and by which card tier a guest carries.
+Boarding-related perks are also part of the program, with benefits varying by cruise brand and by which card tier a guest carries.

 How the cards fit into Royal Caribbean Group's wider loyalty changes

-Royal Caribbean Group has framed the new cards as a complementary tool, allowing guests to accumulate rewards not only through cruise bookings but also through everyday purchases, then apply those points across the three brands.
+Royal Caribbean Group has framed the new cards as a complementary tool.
+Guests can accumulate rewards not only through cruise bookings but also through everyday purchases, then apply those points across the three brands.
+The company has described the program as the first tri-branded credit-card program in the cruise sector, connecting rewards across nearly 60 vessels under a single umbrella.

 Silversea's Venetian Society updates are scheduled to begin July 1, 2026